phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 There are four common situations
   1. Extract html
-  2. Extract html and related handle_events
+  2. Extract html and related events
-  3. Extract html, handle_events, and create additional separate state
+  3. Extract html, events, and create additional separate state
   4. Same as 3, but with error isolation

   For 1, we have [FunctionComponents](`Phoenix.Component`)